| || member for 3 years, 2 months, 21 days|

-Please let me know if you find mistakes or duplicates that I made.
-Please let me know if you have additional info that I can add to a memorial, and be sure to ask if you would like a memorial transferred because I don't require that you be within Find-A-Grave guidelines to transfer.
+Please let me know if you find mistakes or duplicates I made.
+Also, let me know if you have additional info that I can add to a memorial, and be sure to ask if you would like a memorial transferred because I don't require that you be within Find-A-Grave's guidelines.

 Please don't send an obituary for me to add to a memorial unless it's a very old one.
 Find-A-Grave requests that published photos and obits not be posted because they are copyrighted material.

 My Interests: I am an amateur genealogist and a descendant of some of the first Italians who settled in Rosati (formerly Knobview), Missouri, birthplace of the Ozark Highlands grape growing region of Missouri.
 Rosati is unincorporated and is considered a "populated place", five miles east of St. James, Missouri.

 Contact me if you have any questions about cemeteries in the St. James area.
 You can email me at any of the email links at my Rosati website or leave a message below.

 |Messages left for SteveZ (196)||[Leave Message]|

 Thank you for your time and effort to locate Walter Broyler's headstone.
 Since you have photographed the entire cemetery, I feel confident that a marker was not placed.
 I greatly appreciate your prompt attention to my request, Carol.